kdgregory/log4j-aws-appenders/Docs/cloudwatch.md

 `logStream`     | Name of the Cloudwatch log stream where messages are sent; may use substitutions.
 Defaults to `{startTimestamp}`.
 `batchSize`     | Maximum number of messages that will be accumulated before sending a batch.
 `batchTimeout`  | Maximum time, in milliseconds, that messages will be accumulated.
 This ensures that low-volume loggers will actually get logged.
+`rollInterval`  | Number of milliseconds that a stream will be written.
+Note that streams can also be rolled manually, via the `roll()` method.